 Cause: Dusty Furnace

-If your furnace smells like burning, it’s likely happening when you turn on your furnace for the first time in the fall.
-Like anything else in your home, your furnace accumulates dust over time.
+If your furnace smells like burning, it’s probably happening when you turn on your furnace for the first time in the fall.
+Like anything else in your home, your furnace gets dusty over time.
 This dust burns up when you turn on the heat, causing the burning dust smell from your furnace.

 2. Furnace Smells Like Burning Plastic